 The school will take all reasonable precautions to ensure that children's exposure to online safety risks is limited.
-As part of this process appropriate filtering has been implemented (provided by EXA, see chapter 2.2) and a monitoring system is in place (see chapter 4).
+As part of this process appropriate filtering has been implemented (provided by securly, see chapter 2.2) and a monitoring system is in place (see chapter 4).

-1.5.1 Incidents of concern
+1.5.1 Online Safety Incidents

-- The school will manage any incidents by using the 'Response to an Incident of Concern' flowchart (Appendix 4) - All members of the school community will be aware of the procedure for reporting E-Safety concerns (such as breaches of filtering, cyber bullying, illegal content) - The E-Safety Coordinator will record all reported incidents and actions taken in the School E-Safety incident log (Appendix 5) - The Designated Safeguarding Lead will be informed of any E-Safety incidents involving Child Protection concerns, which will then be escalated appropriately - The school will manage E-Safety incidents in accordance with the school discipline/ behaviour policy where appropriate - The school will inform parents/carers of any incidents of concern as and when required - After any investigations are completed, the school will debrief, identify lessons learnt, document and implement any changes required - Where there is cause for concern or fear that illegal activity has taken place or is taking place then the school will contact the Bucks Safeguarding Children Board or the Police - If the school is unsure how to proceed with any incidents of concern, then the incident may be escalated to the County E-Safety Officer (acwatts@buckscc.gov.uk) - If an incident of concern needs to be passed beyond the school then the concern will be escalated to the County E-Safety Officer to communicate to other school in Bucks.
+- ♦ The school will manage any incidents by using the 'Response to an Online Safety Incident' flowchart (Appendix 4) - ♦ All members of the school community will be aware of the procedure for reporting E-Safety concerns (such as breaches of filtering, cyber bullying, illegal content) - ◆ The E-Safety Coordinator will record all reported incidents and actions taken in CPOMS. - ◆ The Designated Safeguarding Lead will be informed of any E-Safety incidents involving Child Protection concerns, which will then be escalated appropriately - ◆ The school will manage E-Safety incidents in accordance with the school discipline/ behaviour policy where appropriate - The school will inform parents/carers of any incidents of concern as and when required - ♦ After any investigations are completed, the school will debrief, identify lessons learnt, document and implement any changes required - Where there is cause for concern or fear that illegal activity has taken place or is taking place then the school will contact the Buckinghamshire Safeguarding Children Partnership or the Police - ◆ If the school is unsure how to proceed with any incidents of concern, then the incident may be escalated to the Buckinghamshire CEOP Ambassador (alison.watts1@buckinghamshire.gov.uk) - If an incident of concern needs to be passed beyond the school then the concern will be escalated to the Buckinghamshire CEOP Ambassador to communicate to other school in Buckinghamshire.